furnaceX/fabriq-api-docs/source/includes/resources/circles/_media.md

 }
 ```

-Upload media files by sending a request of type `multipart/form-data`.
+Upload a logo or photo to represent this circle.

 <br>